Having a sharp knife is VERY important because it makes it easier for you to cut (plus it makes it safer)

 They’re also used by professional chefs all the time to maintain the sharpness of knives in their kitchen.

 While a whetstone knife sharpening block is the best thing to use when sharpening your knives, it’s not very convenient to use.
 This is because it requires you to wet its surface and run your knife along with it many times at a 15 – 20 degree angle.

-A honing steel is a much more portable, and it’s mainly used to refine the edge of your knife in between major sharpening sessions.
+A honing steel is much more portable, and it’s mainly used to refine the edge of your knife in between major sharpening sessions.